MycroftAI/documentation/_posts/2019-05-21-scheduled-maintenance-mycroft-and-mycroft-home.md

 You can expect a more stable connection between Home and your device, Single Sign-On to more Mycroft web properties, deeper integrations with the Marketplace, a fresh visual interface, and even some new features.

 Once the update is complete, we hope you'll explore the new site and try some of the new features.
-If you run into any issues or have any comments, please let us know below.
+If you run into any issues or have any comments, please let us know <a href="https://community.mycroft.ai/t/scheduled-maintenance-mycroft-and-mycroft-home/6616" target="_blank" rel="noopener noreferrer">on this forum post</a>.

-&nbsp;